alexanderpavlovets/node_basics/README.md

 * code examples and hints
   - playground with interesting code samples
 * Jenkins readme (small notes, and Jenkinsfile itself)
+* Docker basic image.
+For docker-compose example - see selenoid_easy_start_linux repo
+* Makefile basic usage
 * protractor just because of habbit :)

 # To run protractor test
 Run "npm install", after downloading.

+### For run in container:
+This will fail because there is Chrome in container.
+Not the target.
+Just Docker demo make test

-For run on your browsers-farm:
+### For run on your browsers-farm:
 - npm test

-For direct-connect:
+### For direct-connect:
 - Go to "node_modules/protractor" and run "npm i webdriver-manager@latest"
 - Go back to root
 - package.json -> change chrome version on desired one (take version of your browser)